-It is imperative to have easy access to items that can help you respond in case of an emergency.
-Keep a well-equipped first aid kit readily available in your home and vehicle.
+Keep a well-equipped first aid kit readily available in your home, vehicle and even when you're on holiday.
 Additionally, familiarise yourself with the precise locations of first aid kits and automated external defibrillators (AEDs) within your workplace.

-The first aid kit must contain all necessary items regardless of whether you purchase a pre-packaged kit or assemble one yourself.
+The First Aid Kit must contain all necessary items regardless of whether you purchase a pre-packaged kit or assemble one yourself.
 Regularly perform routine maintenance and safety checks on all first aid kits and equipment.
+Expired items should be replaced as soon as possible.